-- 5.3.1 ADF Prior to passing the IAF, pilots are required to set either: - a. the actual aerodrome QNH from an approved source (AAIS, ATC, ATIS, AWIS, CA/GRS and WATIR), or - b. the forecast Aerodrome (TAF) QNH, or - c. the forecast area QNH. - 5.3.2 Where instrument approach charts are identified by a shaded background to either the minima titles for IAL charts or the published minima for DME or GNSS Arrival Procedures, landing, circling and alternate minima have been calculated assuming the use of Aerodrome Forecast (TAF) QNH.
+- 5.3.1 In accordance with subsection 14.03(1) of the Part 91 MOS, prior to passing the IAF, pilots are required to set either: - a. the actual aerodrome QNH from an approved source, or - b. the forecast Aerodrome (TAF) QNH, or - c. the forecast area QNH. - 5.3.2 Where instrument approach charts are identified by a shaded background to either the minima titles for IAL charts or the published minima for DME or GNSS Arrival Procedures, landing, circling and alternate minima have been calculated assuming the use of Aerodrome Forecast (TAF) QNH.
 These minima may be reduced by 100FT whenever an actual aerodrome QNH is set.
 Approved sources of actual QNH are ATC and ATIS except when the aerodrome forecast QNH is provided, AWIS and Bureau of Meteorology (BoM) accredited meteorological observers.
 An actual aerodrome QNH obtained from an approved source is valid for a period of 15 minutes from the time of receipt.